dmhendricks/wordpress-base-plugin/README.md

 * Customizer examples using [WP Customizer Framework](https://github.com/inc2734/wp-customizer-framework/)
 * Define environmental variables via `.env` files ([reference](https://github.com/dmhendricks/wordpress-toolkit/wiki/ToolKit#environment))
 * [More to come...](#future-plans)

-**Note:** Gulp and Bower are optional, but handy.
-If you do not wish to use them, you can delete the references.

 ## Requirements